drgonzobrighton/StockExchange/README.md

 ## Future Improvements

 - Add logging
-- Add auth
+- Add authorisation infrastructure using a well-known methodology like OAuth 2.0
-- Add caching to get endpoints
+- Implement a caching layer using the built-in .NET Cache object or evaluate the Redis Cache services of Azure to `GET` endpoints.
+Depending on business requirements, caching can be configured for a fixed period or invalidated dynamically when new `trade`s or `stock snapshot`s are created.
 - Add error handling middleware
 - Consider moving snapshot creation to it's own service
-- Separate read and write databases
+- Implement a CQRS pipelines to separate the write operations and their scalability from the read operations.
+This separation enhances scalability by allowing dedicated resources and optimization strategies for each type of operation.